Sexual harassment: Workplace

-The Civil Rights Act of 1991 added provisions to Title VII protections including expanding the rights of women to sue and collect compensatory and punitive damages for sexual discrimination or harassment, and the case of Ellison v.
+The Civil Rights Act of 1991 added provisions to Title VII protections including expanding the rights of women to sue and collect compensatory and punitive damages for sexual discrimination or harassment; the case of Ellison v.
 Brady (US Court of Appeals for the Ninth Circuit – 924 F.2d 872 (9th Cir.
 1991)) resulted in rejecting the reasonable person standard in favor of the "reasonable woman standard" which allowed for cases to be analyzed from the perspective of the complainant and not the defendant.
 However, some legal scholars have argued this does not go far enough and that the reasonable person standard also needs to take intersectionality into account.
 Also in 1991, Jenson v.
 Eveleth Taconite Co. became the first sexual harassment case to be given class action status paving the way for others.
-Seven years later, in 1998, through that same case, new precedents were established that increased the limits on the "discovery" process in sexual harassment cases, that then allowed psychological injuries from the litigation process to be included in assessing damages awards.
+Seven years later, in 1998, through that same case, new precedents were established that increased the limits on the "discovery" process in sexual harassment cases, which then allowed psychological injuries from the litigation process to be included in assessing damages awards.
 In the same year, the courts concluded in Faragher v.
 City of Boca Raton, Florida, and Burlington v.
 Ellerth, that employers are liable for harassment by their employees.
 Moreover, Oncale v.
 Sundowner Offshore Services set the precedent for same-sex harassment, and sexual harassment without motivation of "sexual desire", stating that any discrimination based on sex is actionable so long as it places the victim in an objectively disadvantageous working condition, regardless of the gender of either the victim, or the harasser.

 In the 2006 case of Burlington Northern & Santa Fe Railway Co. v.
 White, the standard for retaliation against a sexual harassment complainant was revised to include any adverse employment decision or treatment that would be likely to dissuade a "reasonable worker" from making or supporting a charge of discrimination.

 During 2007 alone, the U.S. Equal Employment Opportunity Commission and related state agencies received 12,510 new charges of sexual harassment on the job.
 In Astra USA v.
 Bildman, 914 N.E.2d 36 (Mass.
-2009), applying New York's faithless servant doctrine, the court held that a company's employee who had engaged in financial misdeeds and sexual harassment must "forfeit all of his salary and bonuses for the period of disloyalty."
+2009), applying New York's faithless servant doctrine, the court held that a company's employee who had engaged in financial misdeeds and sexual harassment must "forfeit all of his salary and bonuses for the period of disloyalty".
 The court held that this was the case even if the employee "otherwise performed valuable services", and that the employee was not entitled to recover restitution for the value of those other services.